 Machinery – Women, Association for Computing Machinery- Artificial Intelligence, Computer

-Science Club and the Cyber Defense Club — to foster the various interests and fields
+Science Club and the Cyber Defense Club — to foster the various interests and fields in computer technology.

-extraordinary, said Dr. Suhair Amer, professor of computer science.
+Dr. Suhair Amer, professor of computer science.

 “To see the excitement on student faces, particularly when they fix a bug and their